stellar/stellar-protocol/ecosystem/sep_identicons.md

 ## Security Concerns

-The total number of different identicons is `256*2^(3*7+7)=68,719,476,736`, as the whole identicon can be colored in any of the 256 colors and the structure can be defined by 3 left columns and a central column (due to vertical symmetry).
+The total number of different identicons is `256*2^(4*7)=68,719,476,736`, as the whole identicon can be colored in any of the 256 colors and the structure can be defined by 3 left columns and a central column (due to vertical symmetry).
 Each column has 7 pixels, each pixel can be in one of 2 states: filled or empty.

 However, the number of existing public keys greatly exceeds the amount of different identicons.
 So, collisions are possible - different public keys may have the same identicon.

 For most practical purposes the probability of these collisions is rather low, as there are over 68 billion possible identicons.

-Still, identicons should be used only as an additional tool in the application UI, to provide more context to the user and help prevent errors.
-A full public address should still be visible to the user and available for verification.